Jed-Schaaf/SentenceDiagrammer/README.md

 ### Development Notes
 - The project uses `nlp_module.py` for sentence parsing with spaCy and benepar.
 - `diagrammer.py` handles diagram generation, with extensive logic for Reed-Kellogg diagrams.
-- Test your changes locally with `python app.py` before submitting.
+- Test your app changes locally with `python app.py` before submitting.
+  - Check diagramming updates with `python diagrammer.py`.
+Example sentences are included at the bottom of the file along with test code.

 ## Troubleshooting
 - **GraphViz Not Found**: Ensure GraphViz is installed and in your PATH.
 - **Module Errors**: Verify all dependencies are installed correctly from `requirements.txt`.
-- **Diagram Issues**: Complex sentences may require debugging in `diagrammer.py`.
+- **Diagram Issues**: Complex sentences may require further development or debugging in `diagrammer.py`.